Hi-Angel/notes-backup/gcc.md

 However, if you need to test it in full, as in, all includes/libraries, there's no way other than to install.
 Though you can install into the build directory.
 Just do `mkdir install`, then pass to configure an option `--prefix=/path/to/build-dir/install`, and after having it built run `make install`.

+# Debugging GCC

+While in code, you always can make GCC to pretty-print current GIMPLE and whatnot.
+Take a look at `gcc/gdbinit.in` file for available debugging helpers. *(note, currently they're a bit broken, [hopefully the patch fixing them will be accepted soon](https://gcc.gnu.org/ml/gcc-patches/2019-11/msg00610.html))*

 # Optimizations internals

 There's a bunch of options for printing successful optimizations, however the option that seems to cover the most *(as in, the rest of them can lack some the info you wanted)* is `-fdump-tree-all-*=*`.
 The `-fdump-tree-all-optimized=1` that I used prints functions many times as they go through various passes.